Ascher176/cse15l-lab-report-1/lab-report-1.md

 * ls /home/linux/ieng6/cs15lsp23/cs15lsp23ly (cs15lsp23ly - username of one of my groupmates)
 * cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/
 * cat /home/linux/ieng6/cs15lsp23/public/hello.txt

 The result:
 ![Image](image10.jpg)

-We can try other command as well.
+We can try other commands as well.
 For example, we can look up the absolute path to our current directory (pwd)
 or see the list of CSE15L students' usernames (ls):
 ![Image](image11.jpg)